leshow/twilio-async/README.md

 assert_eq!(resp.unwrap(), s.to_string());
 ```

-## Early release
+## Contributing

-This library is a work in progress, messages and calls are tested, there is untested code for conferences/recordings.
+There is untested code for conferences/recordings.

 The TwiML work is complete and has some test coverage.
-Webhooks will be added.

 PRs and suggestions are welcome.